S4lt5/paranoid-requests/README.md

 that can be used interchangably with the original modules, so that the 'paranoid' version may be dropped in without otherwise altering the source tool or script.

-HTTP Proxies provided by https://github.com/TheSpeedX/PROXY-List and served through jsdelivr! ❤️
+Http(s) provided by https://github.com/monosans/proxy-list/ and served through jsdeliver.

-User Agents provided by https://github.com/Kikobeats/top-user-agents and servd through jsdeliver! ❤️
+User Agents provided by https://github.com/Kikobeats/top-user-agents and served through jsdeliver.

 ## Do no harm